Knee Injuries

 What a strong Knee Injuries claim looks like

-• MRI of the knee confirming specific pathologies
+• MRI of the knee (or both knees if bilateral) confirming specific pathologies — meniscal tears, ligament damage, cartilage loss, bone marrow oedema

 DVA currently takes 3–6 months to decide most initial liability claims.
 Complex or multi-condition claims can take longer.
 Lodging a complete, decision-ready claim upfront reduces back-and-forth.